 Dangerous Goods Safety Advisor - DGSA

-As a result of EC Directive 96/35/EC, undertakings involved in the transport and physical loading of dangerous goods have been required to appoint qualified Dangerous Goods Safety Advisers (DGSA) since 1 January 2000.
-Employers (including the self employed) who load or transport dangerous goods beyond the thresholds laid down in the regulations need to appoint a safety adviser to guide them on the legal, safety and environmental aspects of the transport of dangerous goods.
+As a result of EC Directive 96/35/EC, undertakings involved in the transport and physical loading of dangerous goods have been required to appoint qualified Dangerous Goods Safety Advisors (DGSA) since 1 January 2000.
+Employers (including the self-employed) who load or transport dangerous goods beyond the thresholds laid down in the regulations need to appoint a safety advisor to guide them on the legal, safety and environmental aspects of the transport of dangerous goods.

-"Each Undertaking, the activities of which include the carriage, or the related packing, loading, filling or unloading, of dangerous goods by road, shall appoint one or more safety advisers for the carriage of Dangerous Goods, responsible for helping to prevent the risks inherent in such activities, with regard to persons, property and the environment."
+"Each undertaking, the activities of which include the carriage, or the related packing, loading, filling or unloading, of dangerous goods by road, shall appoint one or more safety advisors for the carriage of dangerous goods, responsible for helping to prevent the risks inherent in such activities, with regard to persons, property and the environment."

 Duties of the DGSA

-The duties of the DGSA are many fold, which include primarily:-
+The duties of the DGSA are many but they are appointed primarily to:

-- To Advise Companies and persons of the Regulations in ADR as it applies to their specific Operation.
+- Advise companies and persons of the ADR Regulations as it applies to their specific operation.

-- To classify and identify the goods that come under the jurisdiction of ADR.
+- Classify and identify the goods that come under the jurisdiction of ADR.

-- To ensure that all persons are knowledgeable in their own function specific area of work with Dangerous Goods and certificate these persons.
+- Ensure that all persons are knowledgeable in their own function-specific area of work with dangerous goods and certificate those persons.

-- To advise on emergency measures in place for those parts of the operation that require it, notable spill and accident procedures, and the Personal Protective Equipment required of personnel in that field.
+- To advise on emergency measures for those parts of the operation that require it, notable spill and accident procedures and the Personal Protective Equipment required by personnel in that field.

-- To advise on the documentation that must accompany dangerous goods in transport, and to the notification of the status of these goods to those who handle or transport it.
+- To advise on the documentation that must accompany dangerous goods in transport, and on the notification of the status of these goods to those who handle or transport them.

 - To advise on the labelling requirements of the dangerous goods.

-- To prepare an annual report to the company on the compliance of the Company and suggest improvements if need be.
-This document is kept for 5 Years and available to the Competent Authorities.
+- To prepare an annual report to the company on the compliance of the company and suggest improvements if required.
+This document must be kept for 5 Years and be available to the Competent Authorities.

-- To investigate and write a report on any accident or incident that involves injury or spillage with dangerous goods over a certain level to the company.
+- To investigate and submit a report on any accident or incident that involves injury or spillage with dangerous goods over a certain level to the company.

-- To Audit the company at the initial stages of the appointment, and at the end of the year re Audit the company and write a report to the directors of the company.
-This letter is to be kept on file for 5 Years and available to the HSE if they see fit.
+- To audit the company at the initial stages of the appointment, and at the end of the year re-audit the company and submit a report to the directors of the company.
+This report is to be kept on file for 5 years and made available to the Health & Safety Executive (HSE) if required.

-- To report to the competent authorities any accident or incident that falls within the requirements of Chapter 220.127.116.11, requirements of which are similar to the RIDDOR requirements.
+- To report to the Competent Authorities any accident or incident that falls within the requirements of Chapter 184.108.40.206, which are similar to the RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2103) requirements.

-The DGSA will have passed an examination, from which he/she will receive a Certificate for 5 Years.
-After that Time the DGSA will have to re-sit the Examination to renew their certificate.
+The DGSA will be required to pass an examination, after which he/she will receive a certificate valid for 5 years.
+After 5 years the DGSA must re-sit the examination to renew their certificate.

-As stated elsewhere, ADR is a lengthy and complex subject and requires professionally qualified people to deal with the complexities involved.
+As stated elsewhere, ADR is a lengthy and complex subject and requires professionally qualified people to advise on the complexities involved.
 Please use the links below for further information pertaining to ADR and the role of a DGSA.